puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 ## Puppet Resources

-Real power, whether a spoken spell or a terminal command, is never as simple as it seems.
-Wizards turn to ancient tomes and grimoirs to tell of the bonds between the syllables of a spell and the elements under its influence.
-As an aspirant in the mystical arts of Puppet, you must learn of the connections between the syntax of Puppet and the environment around you.
+As an aspiring practitioner of Puppet, it is important to have a thorough understanding of the relationship between the syntax of Puppet and the environment around you.

 We'll begin with **Resources**, the basic units that Puppet uses to describe an environment.